Aura Soltana

-Aura Soltana, also known as Ipolitan the Tartarian or Ippolyta was a woman from Russia at the court of Elizabeth I.
+Aura Soltana, also known as Ipolitan the Tartarian or Ipolita or Ippolyta (fl.
+1569), was a Tartar woman at the court of Elizabeth I after arriving from Russia to England, apparently as a slave.

+Archival records

 The sailor Anthony Jenkinson brought a young woman or child from Russia to England, who joined the court of Queen Elizabeth.
 She became known as "Ippolyta" or "Ipolitan the Tartarian."

 In September 1559, Jenkinson wrote a letter in Moscow to a trading colleague thanking him for "my wench Aura Soltana".
 Richard Hakluyt identified this woman as "a young Tartar whiche he gave to the Queen afterward".
 Jenkinson wrote that the "price of a Nagayan Tartar slave" in Astrakhan was "a loaf of bread worth sixpence in England".

-Subsequent records of the Elizabethan court mention "Ipolitan the Tartarian".
+Subsequent records of the Elizabethan court mention "Ipolitan the Tartarian", who is identified by Bernadette Andrea and other scholars as the same person.
+From these sources, her identity seems to be formed and connected with international trade and the Muscovy Company, with the exchange of eastern silks and Russian furs.

 She was christened on 13 July 1561 and the Queen gave her a gold chain and a gold tablet or locket.
+The gifts were made to "Ipolitan the Tartarian".
 There is no other evidence that Elizabeth was her godmother.
 In 1564 she was given livery clothes, listed in detail.

 A pewter metal doll was bought for her to play with in 1562, and she was given gifts of lavish clothing, and some of the queen's old clothes.
-The doll, provided by a silkwoman, Alice Montague, was given to Kat Ashley suggesting that Ashley looked after Aura Soltana.
+The doll, provided by a silkwoman, Alice Montague, was given to Kat Ashley suggesting that Ashley (who was probably acting as the Mother of the Maids) looked after Aura Soltana.
 Farthingale pins were bought for her, possibly suggesting her costume at court was much the same as other young women.

-Several pairs of shoes were bought for Aura Soltana by Garret Johnson, possibly indicating she was still growing.
+Several pairs of shoes were made by Garret Johnson for Aura Soltana, possibly indicating she was still growing.
 These included leather shoes, some made of Spanish leather, leather "pantobles", and velvet shoes and pantobles.
 As Elizabeth's own shoes recorded before this time were all made of velvet, the costume historian Janet Arnold suggested that the queen copied a fashion introduced by Ippolyta and bought Spanish leather shoes.

 One of the latest records of Aura or Ipolyta at court was an order for the skinner Adam Bland to provide rabbit fur to her damask cloak in 1569.